Research Advancement in Health Sciences Librarianship Award

 - a precise description and evidence of organizational achievement in at least one criterion listed above

-- any further supporting documentation which may assist the jury in the evaluation of the nomination and the selection of the recipient.
+- any further supporting documentation that may assist the jury in the evaluation of the nomination and the selection of the recipient

 Ready to Submit a Nomination?